rodpayne/home-assistant_person_location/README.md

 ### **Map Configuration Examples (Optional)**

 The integration provides a camera platform that can be used to provide a map image.
-Some knowledge of the 3rd-party mapping API's is necessary to adjust these maps, so get into it only if you enjoy coding and figuring things out.
+Some knowledge of the 3rd-party mapping API is necessary to adjust these maps, so get into it only if you enjoy coding and figuring things out.
 The map providers each require an API key, but do not put the key into the camera configuration.
 Instead, pull the key from the integration using something like `&key={{google_api_key}}` in the camera configuration template.

  Here are a few examples.